How do you mount a nest box on a metal pole?

 For each box we use the following materials:

-that fits tightly on your poles.
+the size that fits tightly on your poles.

 - 1 small hose clamp (below right).